-Private lessons are currently available only to music majors.
+Private applied lessons are currently available only to music majors.
 Music minors may take private lessons only by permission of the Director of the School of Music and Dance.

 Do I Need to be a Music Major to Perform in a String Ensemble?

 No, all ensembles are open to majors and non-majors by audition.

 Are There Scholarships Available?

 Yes.
 Awards are based upon performance level and the specific needs of the School.
 Scholarship auditions are held three times annually on campus.
 Students who live beyond 250 miles from San José may submit a recording for consideration.
 Contact email@example.com or the Recruitment Office at 408- 924-1377 for information.